gadkins/hopnet/README.md

 # HOPNet
-Deep Multilabel FCN for Hierarchical Object Parsing
+<strong>Deep Multilabel FCN for Hierarchical Object Parsing</strong>

 HOPNet is a deep fully convolutional network (FCN) modified for multiclass-multilabel problems.
 It utilizes the Caffe deep learning framework and is particularly well-suited for parsing objects into prediction map hierarchies.